 2. Measurement Parameters

 RSSAC has identified an initial set of parameters that would be useful to monitor and establish a baseline trend of the root server system.
 Monitoring these parameters should be implementable without major changes within the operations of the root zone system.
+The initial set of parameters is:

 Latency in publishing available data